scottmckendry/gograph/readme.md

 # Go Graph Helper
-An simple example of how to authenticate users interactively (supports MFA) with Azure AD/Micrsoft Entra and then call the Microsoft Graph API from a golang application.
+A simple example of how to authenticate users interactively (supports MFA) with Azure AD/Microsoft Entra and then call the Microsoft Graph API from a Golang application.

 ### Getting Started
 1. Create an Azure AD application following the steps [here](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app).
 Secrets/certificates are not required for user authentication.